sphippen/uofu-compilers-tests/proj4/README.md

     $ ./test-cases <path-to-sxpy> <path-to-pydesugar2> <test-dir>

+Additionally, you can use the "--case" option to specify a single test to run (instead of running the whole suite which is the default).
+You can specify "--case" multiple times to run a subset of the tests.

 The reference pylex, pyparse, and sxpy are in the top-level 'ref' directory.
 As a shorthand you can run: